bsheshwor/DjangoRESTauthentication/README.md

-# PocketHealth-Backend
-**An AI Health Assistant Application built with Django, Django REST Framework.**

-This is the source code of "*PocketHealth-Backend*".

-## Hot to set up the project to run on your local machine?
+## How to set up the project to run on your local machine?

 #### Download the code to your PC, unpack the zip and move inside the folder.